'Not-so-identical' twins may hold the key to disease

 Which is quite surprising when you meet them because - apart from sounding the same, and finishing each others sentences like an old married couple - Dan and Scott don't look that similar at all.
 Brothers certainly, but not necessarily twins, and definitely not identical.

 "I'm a couple of inches taller, and I've got a bigger frame" says Scott.
 "You mean fatter" laughs Dan.
 "We started to drift apart physically in our teens" Scott continues, rising to the challenge, "I played rugby because I was bigger, faster, stronger.
-Dan was more football."'Dimmer switch'
+Dan was more football."

 While I'm listening to this fraternal trip down memory lane, dermatologist Dr Dan Glass is scrubbing-up for surgery.
 We're on a ward at St Thomas's Hospital, where Dan and Scott have agreed to undergo a battery of tests as part of the Epitwin Project.
 Today's procedure is a skin biopsy that will be used to study the genetic markers in their subcutaneous fat.